DAGWorks-Inc/hamilton/contrib/hamilton/contrib/user/skrawcz/fine_tuning/README.md

  - `{"start":  "presaved"}` Use this if you want to load an already fine-tuned model and then just eval it.

 # Limitations
-The code here cannot guarantee groundbreaking performance for your specific use case, but it can show you how to fine-tune an LLM using parameter-efficient techniques such as LoRA.
+The code here will likely not solve all your LLM troubles, but it can show you how to fine-tune an LLM using parameter-efficient techniques such as LoRA.

 This code is currently set up to work with dataset and transformer libraries.
 It could be modified to work with other libraries.